 New York: Studio Book, Thomas Y. Crowell, 1955.
 The craft of interior design, as explained by this old master.
 Modern and traditional styles from the height of the 'fifties.
 256 pages illustrated throughout.
-Colorful jacket has some loss at bottom of spine, and old tape repair at back.
-Hardcover with dust jacket.
+Missing jacket.
+Light wear at extremities.

 William Carroll Pahlmann (December 12, 1900 - November 6, 1987) was a New York-based, mid-twentieth-century interior designer who popularized the eclectic style of design.
 The eclectic style borrowed decorative elements from different time periods and countries and often used bold color combinations, varying textures, and a mixture of antique and modern furnishings.
 Pahlmann employed eclectic design principles to accommodate his customers’ personal taste preferences and stressed the importance of comfort, functionality, and adaptability in his work.